No free lunch for markets with multiple num\'eraires: Introduction

-To illustrate this, we provide some inequalities and equalities (see Theorem \ref{main2} and Proposition \ref{propmax}) between the different superreplication prices.
-When $d_{\tau}=1$ for all $\tau,$ we compute the price of $S_T^{\tau}$ when the hedge is made only in the submarket $\tau$ or in one of the submarket $ \tau' \neq \tau$.
-We also compute the price of an instrument which allows to be short of the asset of the submarket $\bar \tau$ and to be long of the asset of the submarket $\tau$.
-This instrument is like a Basis swap in the interest rate market (for example difference between the swap rates 6 months and 3 months), see Lemme \ref{lem1} and Remark \ref{basis}.
-In the case of only two submarkets, we can compute all the superreplication prices, see Proposition \ref{propdeux} and Remark \ref{basis2}.
-We also present situations where computations are explicit, see Proposition \ref{propmax} and the associated examples.
+When there are two submarkets $\tau_1$ and $\tau_2$ with one risky asset per submarket, we are able to fully compute in Proposition \ref{propdeux} the prices of $S_T^{\tau_1}$ and $S_T^{\tau_2}$ and also of $S_T^{\tau_1}-S_T^{\tau_2},$ the instrument which allows to be short of the asset of the submarket $\tau_2$ and to be long of the asset of the submarket $\tau_1$.
+This instrument is like a Basis swap in the interest rate market.
+We find that $\pi(S_T^{\tau_1})$ is the infimum between $\pi^{\tau_1}(S_T^{\tau_1})$ and $\pi^{\tau_2}(S_T^{\tau_1}).$ We also show that our measure of difference of features between submarkets $\tau_1$ and $\tau_2$ is indeed relevant as the initial investment(s) is (are) made in the submarket(s) where this measure equals zero.

+Then, we propose several economic illustrations.
+First, we show the appropriateness of our model by detailing the case of the multi-curve market.
+Then, we prove that in the case of constant num\'eraire spreads, a common martingale measure exists for the whole market.
+We also discuss completeness issues.
+We finish with a Brownian illustration, where under the assumption of a time dependent Vasicek model for the num\'eraires spread, we provide a characterisation of the sets of martingale measures.
+When there are two sub-markets, each with only one risky asset, we fully calculate the different superreplication prices.

 The paper is structured as follows: Section \ref{s:notions} presents the framework and notations of the paper.
 In Section \ref{s:no-free-lunch}, we present the FTAP, while in Section \ref{s:surepli}, we study various superreplication prices depending on the choice of the submarket(s) allowed in the superreplicating portfolio.
+Section \ref{ecoillus} proposes some economic illustrations and we conclude in Section \ref{Conclu}.
 Finally, Section \ref{appendix} collects the proofs.